pflarue/ardop/docs/Host_Interface_Commands.md

 - Mode: ANY
 - Arguments: None
 - Returns: None

+#### INPUTNOISE

+This command is NOT intended to be used or useful during normal operation of ardopcf.
+Rather, it is useful for diagnostic purposes.

+This command adds Gausian white noise to all incoming audio, including audio from WAV files being decoded.
+If the audio plus this noise exceeds the capacity of signed 16-bit integers used for raw audio samples, clipping will occur.
+This added noise, with a standard deviation specified by the integer argument to this command, decreases the likelihood that the received frames will be successfully decoded.
+As a diagnostic tool, this is useful to study how the demodulators and decoders behave under varying noise levels.

+- Mode: ANY
+- Arguments: None, integer >= 0
+- `INPUTNOISE` returns `INPUTNOISE 10000`
+- `INPUTNOISE 5000` returns `INPUTNOISE now 5000`

 #### LEADER

 Synchronization leader length in milliseconds, the longer this is the easier it is for the listener to decode the frame, but the more overhead there is.
 In ARQ mode this is automatically adjusted.